Evolution of mammals: Hadrocodium

+Kuehneotheriidae

+The family Kuehneotheriidae, known from the Late Triassic and Early Jurassic, was originally classified as part of either 'Symmetrodonta' or 'Pantotheria' based on their tooth structure, with Kuehneotherium once being considered the oldest known representative of Theria.
+They have since been recovered as among the closest relatives of crown-group mammals.
+As only tooth fossils have been discovered, they nevertheless remain poorly known, and have rarely been included in phylogenetic studies.

 Earliest crown mammals

-The crown group mammals, sometimes called 'true mammals', are the extant mammals and their relatives back to their last common ancestor.
+The crown group mammals, sometimes called 'true mammals', are the extant mammals and their close relatives back to their last common ancestor.
 Since this group has living members, DNA analysis can be applied in an attempt to explain the evolution of features that do not appear in fossils.
 This endeavor often involves molecular phylogenetics, a technique that has become popular since the mid-1980s.